 The general rule in Florida is that child support terminates when a child reaches 18 years of age.
 However, the general rule does not apply when child support is still owed for any time prior to the child’s reaching adult legal status.
 Under those circumstances, the custodial parent generally retains the right to collect on the overdue balance owed.
 In terms of procedure, to collect any outstanding child support payments, the custodial parent must obtain a Court order signed by a Judge.
 Even if the debtor parent is not currently able to make the payments, the Court order preserves the right of the custodial parent to make a claim on future money earned for back child support.
-To make sure that a Court order is properly obtained, custodial parents in Jacksonville would benefit from retaining the services of an experience Jacksonville family attorney.
+To make sure that a Court order is properly obtained, custodial parents in Jacksonville would benefit from retaining the services of an experienced Jacksonville family attorney.

 Florida Also Provides an Exception in Instances When a Child of Legal Age Has Not Yet Graduated from High School